raspberrypilearning/octapi-public-key-cryptography/en/step_3.md

 image: images/https.png
 ---

-1. Answer: No - anyone could send an encrypted message if they knew the key, and there is no way of proving who the message originated from.
+No - anyone could send an encrypted message if they knew the key, and there is no way of proving who the message originated from.

 --- /collapse ---

-1. If you intercepted a message encrypted using a Caesar Cipher, how would you go about decrypting it without knowing the key?
+**If you intercepted a message encrypted using a Caesar Cipher, how would you go about decrypting it without knowing the key?**

 --- collapse ---
 ---